 under the 'Generated access token' section, then copy and paste the new access token here:

-Once access token is entered and confirmed with “y” run the upload command again and it should upload your GB sized files in a few seconds!!
+Once you crean an access token and it is entered and confirmed with “y” run the upload command again and it should upload your GB sized files in a few seconds!!

 Let me know via your comments how do you feel about sharing this post about Remote Server to Dropbox file transfer via ssh.